Expertium/expertium.github.io/README.md

 8. [Should you lower your maximum interval?](/MaxInterval.md)
 9. [Mass adoption and the perfect UI](/Perfect_UI.md).
 Can FSRS be easy to use?
 Yes.
 But first, we'll need to change ~~some~~ a lot of things.

+A list of all implementations of FSRS in different programming languages: [https://github.com/open-spaced-repetition/awesome-fsrs.](https://github.com/open-spaced-repetition/awesome-fsrs)

 Nothing that floats your boat?
 [Take a look at these articles and blogs then](/ResourcesDump.md).